Glacier at top of Mt Kilimanjaro

 1. Cultivated zone (1,000 m to 1,800 m)

 The people living on the southern and eastern slopes of Mt Kilimanjaro are the Chaga, a prosperous, Bantu-speaking group.
 To the west and north are the famous Masai people.
-Also to the north are the Ongamo, a people group numbering in the single thousands.
+Also to the north are the Ongamo.
 They speak mostly Machame, which is the name that's been given to one of the Kilimanjaro routes.

-The cultivated zone isn't a section of the park that you walk when climbing Mt Kilimanjaro -– instead, all of the trailheads start higher up the mountain.
+The cultivated zone isn't a section of the park that you walk when climbing Mt Kilimanjaro – instead, all of the trailheads start higher up the mountain in the next ecosystem.
 Your tour operator will drive you to the start of your chosen trail, so you'll see the cultivation zone from your vehicle.

 2. Rainforest zone (1,800 m to 2,800 m)

-The forest zone often comes as a surprise to many who don't realise that the base of Mt Kilimanjaro is ringed by a beautiful rainforest.
 The forest is thicker and lusher on the south and east sides of the mountains, which experience more rain.
-You can expect large, gnarled trees that are covered in moss, as well as thick undergrowth, plenty of creepers and lively streams.
+You can expect large, gnarled trees that are covered in moss, as well as thick undergrowth, plenty of creepers, lively streams and powerful waterfalls.

 There are many flowers to enjoy at this elevation, but of particular note is the Kilimanjaro impatiens.
 This beautiful, red-and-yellow flower can be found nowhere else in the world – it lives only in the forest at the base of Mt Kilimanjaro!

 During the day it can get pretty hot in the forest.
-Many trekkers top to walk this section of the trail in shorts and a shirt.
-If you trek in one of the rainy seasons (as Tunisian climber Arwa Mrad did, and describes in her Lemosho journal), the paths can of course get pretty muddy and slippery.
+Many trekkers stop to walk this section of the trail in shorts and a shirt.
+If you trek in one of the rainy seasons, the paths can of course get pretty muddy and slippery.

-We discuss the many birds and other animals like duikers and Old World monkeys you should be on the lookout for in Animals on Kilimanjaro.
+We discuss the many birds and other animals like duikers and Old World monkeys you can hope to spot in Animals on Kilimanjaro.

 3. Afro-alpine moorland zone (2,800 m to 4,000 m)

-The Afro-alpine moorland zone (also known as the heather zone) is a special zone.
+The Afro-alpine moorland zone (also known as the heather zone or just the moorland zone for short) is a special zone.
 We say this because while it boasts less biodiversity than the forest, you find an assortment of truly unusual vegetation here.
 In this zone you're above the trees of the forest, walking along rocky paths among beautiful grasses, giant heathers, red-hot pokers, and yellow proteas.

 Giant groundsels